admin-ch/CovidCode-Service/README.md

 To start up the application locally, run a new PostgreSQL 11+ database on port 3113.

 ## JWT Generation
-- Use Profile "keycloak-token-provider" to generate a jwt with keycloak (it requires keycloak)
+- Use Profile "keycloak-token-provider" to generate a jwt with keycloak (it requires keycloak).
-- Default generation uses a custom generator with library JJWT
+- Default generation uses a custom generator with library JJWT.

 ## Lombok
  Project uses Lombok.
 Configure your IDE with lombok plugin.